-The last bowl game of the season before the national championship game will be the Allstate Sugar Bowl between the no. 5 Georgia Bulldogs and no. 15 Texas Longhorns.
-Kickoff is set for 8:45 EST on Tuesday, January 1, at the Mercedes-Benz Superdome in New Orleans.
-Fans can catch all the action on ESPN.
+The New Year’s Day bowl schedule comes to an end with the Allstate Sugar Bowl between the no. 5 Georgia Bulldogs of the SEC and the no. 7 Baylor Bears of the Big 12.
+Game time is set for 8:45 EST on Wednesday, January 1 at the Mercedes-Benz Superdome in New Orleans.
+The game will be broadcast on ESPN.

 Georgia opened favored by 7.5 points, although the Bulldogs are now listed as 6-point favorites.
 The over/under for the game is set at 41.5 points.
 Click here to check out a full list of this year’s bowl game betting odds and game previews for each game.

 Baylor may have had the most impressive and surprising season of any team in the country.
 Keep in mind the Bears went 1-11 two years ago in Matt Rhule’s first season in Waco.
 Baylor took a big step forward last year, going 7-6 and winning the Texas Bowl.
 Somehow, the Bears took another monumental leap forward this season, finishing the year 11-2 and in the top-10.

 Some may criticize Baylor’s schedule, especially with the Bears winning so many close games during a down year for the Big 12.
 However, the only team to beat Baylor this year was Oklahoma, doing so twice in a pair of close games.
 In the end, the Bears were only a couple of touchdowns away from potentially being undefeated and playing in the College Football Playoff.
 Baylor is now in a bowl game for the ninth time in the last 10 years.